khulnasoft-lab/design.khulnasoft.com/contents/patterns/forms.md

 - Use `aria-describedby` to programmatically associate a description with an input.
 - Use `aria-describedby` to programmatically associate help text with an input.
 - The clear button should be implemented as a `<button>`, accessible via keyboard, and its name announced as “Clear” for assistive technology.
 After content is removed focus is placed back on the input.
+- Do not use a disabled submit button to visualize form validation or if a change is incomplete. see [form hiding and disabling elements](#hiding-and-disabling-elements).

 #### Keyboarding